Israeli air strikes pound Gaza as truce ends

 Israel has lost the war of public opinion

+Israeli air strikes have been reported across the enclave, including the south, which was previously said to be safe for fleeing civilians.

+Gaza’s health ministry said that dozens of Palestinians were killed and injured during the initial resumption of Israeli strikes.

 Reports of rockets and gunfire had emerged in the hour before the temporary truce expired.
 Israel said that Hamas had violated the agreement.

-Efforts to extend the pause had been ongoing but there was no comment from mediator Qatar.
+Efforts to extend the pause had been ongoing.
+There was no comment from mediator Qatar, but there are reports that talks between Qatari and Egyptian mediators are continuing.

 “Hamas violated the operational pause, and in addition, fired toward Israeli territory,” the Israeli army said in a post on X on Friday.
 “The IDF has resumed combat against the Hamas terrorist organization in Gaza.”

-There are now reports of heavy gunfire and shelling in the north and east of Gaza.
-Al Jazeera journalists in the enclave said Israeli air raids have resumed and aircraft could be heard hovering overhead.
+There are now reports of heavy gunfire and Israeli shelling in the north, central and southern parts of Gaza, Al Jazeera’s journalists in the enclave reported, saying aircraft and drones could be heard overhead.

 “The Gaza Strip is under heavy artillery and even aerial bombardment by the [Israeli] occupation forces,” said Al Jazeera’s Tareq Abu Azzoum, reporting from Khan Younis in southern Gaza.
 “In the coming hours, we might witness a surging increase in the number of Israeli strikes across the territory.”

-Witnesses in Gaza City said heavy clashes were taking place between Palestinian fighting groups and Israeli troops.
-There were also reports of air raids and artillery fire in the city.

-In central Gaza, Israeli tanks were shelling near Nuseirat and Bureij refugee camps.
+“People are asking ‘Where should we go?’
+Gaza is unprepared for all of this,” said journalist Hind Khoudary, reporting from Khan Younis.

+The evacuation warnings suggest Israel is now planning to further target areas in the south of the Strip after concentrating most of its bombardment on the north of the enclave in the weeks before the truce.

-The seven-day pause in fighting, which began on November 24 and was extended twice, had allowed for the exchange of dozens of hostages held in Gaza for hundreds of Palestinian prisoners and facilitated the entry of humanitarian aid into the shattered coastal strip.
+The seven-day pause in fighting, which began on November 24 and was extended twice, had allowed for the exchange of dozens of hostages held in Gaza for hundreds of Palestinian prisoners and facilitated the entry of humanitarian aid into the shattered coastal Strip.

-“This [resumption of fighting] brings Palestinians only one option – that they will live again under the Israeli bombardment that will destroy all means of life inside the Gaza Strip,” Abu Azzoum said.
+During the truce, Hamas freed 110 captives, including 80 Israelis.
+In exchange, Israel released 240 Palestinians, including women and children, many of whom have been held in administrative detention for months without charge.
+However, during the same period, Israel has arrested nearly as many Palestinians in the occupied West Bank and East Jerusalem as it has released.

+The pause also allowed desperately needed aid into the enclave, although supplies of food, water, medicine and fuel remain insufficient for Gaza’s 2.3 million people.